krptn/krypton/README.md

 - ML/AI to detect attacks - not developed yet
 # It does this all automatically: so the developers can focus on their work, and PySec does the security.
 View security features: [Security Features](security/sec_feature_plan.md)
+# It provides a distributed settings network where a change to a setting on one device is synced to others (by signing with admins key) - not developed yet.
 ```python
 import PySec
 ```